stollener/100-days-of-code/log.md

 **Thoughts:** I think I'm still cannot think like computer (computational thinking).
 Coding(solving the problems) are interesting, and I hope it's a small but steady step to be a programmer.

+### Day 8: May 13, 2018

+**Working on:** Intro to Computer Science (Udacity) / Python 3 Tutorial (SoloLearn)

+**Today's Progress:** In CS101, learned to make hash table and function for better indexing of data.
+It improves lookup function much faster than simple list.
+And in SoloLearn, started to learn basic concepts.

+**Thoughts:** It's quite impressive to see way faster lookup using hash function.
+And actually I already had finished the SoloLearn tutorial months ago, but wanted to remind me of the grammar of Python.